useblocks/sphinx-modeling/README.rst

 ==========

 Requirements management with ``Sphinx-Needs`` and docs-as-code traditionally comes at the cost of complete freedom for developers. ``need_types``, ``needs_extra_options`` and ``needs_extra_links`` are global and all ``need_types`` can use all ``needs_extra_options``.

-This is a problem for company that want to enforce standards on the defined objects.
+This is a problem for organisations that want to enforce standards on the defined objects.
-Especially when migrating parts of the requirements management to ``Sphinx-Needs`` it is crucial to enforce the same constraints as defined by existing solutions.
+Especially when migrating parts of the requirements management system to ``Sphinx-Needs`` it is crucial to enforce the same constraints as defined by existing solutions.
 Doing so enables a technological interoperability between solutions.